drackp2m/set-online/README.md

 2. In your machine

 - ⚙️ Run `docker compose up -d` and wait for it to finish (be patient)
-- 📦 Install dependencies executing command `npm`
+- 📦 Install dependencies executing command `npm ci`
 - 🛠️ Install extensions listed by running `Show recommended extensions` on VSCode
-- 🚀 Execute `npm start`
+- 🚀 Execute `node --run start`

 You can now navigate to: